 By far the best place to pull up to the window and order yourself a cafecito or croquette.

-Not only can you get these essentials on the go, but you can also feel free to stop in to the most authentic Cuban restaurant in Miami, where Cubans from all over Miami meet to enjoy the home-like atmosphere.
+Not only can you get these essentials on the go, but you can also feel free to stop in to Miami’s most authentic Cuban restaurant, where Cubans and visitors from all over the places of Miami meet to enjoy the home-like atmosphere.

 Casa De Los Trucos